ElisaLegnani/elisalegnani.github.io/aboutme.md

 <!---* See my [Blog](https://elisalegnani.github.io/blog) page for more! *--->

-### Private lessons and Scouting
+### Education and outreach

-Since high school, I have been helping younger students with their math and physics studies through individual and small group lessons.
-This personalized approach is my preferred method for **outreach** and teaching scientific reasoning, as it allows for in-depth exploration of concepts that are often harder to address in a larger public setting.

-As I value **education**, I also have been a scout leader of 12-16-year-olds over a five-year period.
-This role involved organizing weekly meetings, annual camps, and various events, working with a leadership team to plan and run activities that are both engaging and fit an educational programme.

-Both of these experiences have significantly developed my teamwork, leadership, and communication skills, as well as my ability to plan systematically while thinking creatively.
+Since high school, I have been tutoring younger students in math and physics, offering idividual and small group sessions to make complex scientific concepts more accessible and engaging.
+Additionally, I served for five years as a scout leader for 12- to 16-year-olds, collaborating with a team to plan and lead weekly meetings, camps, and events aligned with an educational program.
+These experiences have strengthened my teamwork, leadership, and communication skills, as well as my ability to plan systematically while thinking creatively.